Therepool/Virtual-Tabletop-Web-App/README.md

 To run this application on a home machine, these are the steps needed.

 1. You will need to download node.js ( https://nodejs.org ).
 This is in order to use react and node functionalities.
-(After Installing node open your terminal or command prompt and use the following commands to ensure node is installed: node -v and npm -v.)
+(After Installing open terminal or command prompt and use the following commands to ensure node is installed node -v and npm -v.)
 2. Download all the files in the main branch.
 3. Go to the directory where the files have been downloaded, and run `npm install` in the terminal.
 4. Now, run `npm start` in the terminal.